-Before the enactment of FIRRMA, CFIUS reviews were typically triggered by a proposed acquisition that would result in foreign control of a U.S. business and that would threaten U.S. national security interests.
-This was the prior scope of CFIUS’s jurisdiction and the extent of CFIUS’s covered transactions.
+Before the enactment of FIRRMA, CFIUS reviews were generally triggered by a proposed acquisition that would result in foreign control of a U.S. business and that would threaten U.S. national security interests.

-However, since FIRRMA, the scope and extent of CFIUS’s authority was greatly expanded.
-Now, CFIUS can review “other” investments that are considered non-controlling foreign investments—meaning that CFIUS is not limited to reviewing only those proposed transactions that would result in foreign control of a U.S. business.
+Since FIRRMA, however, the extent of CFIUS’s authority was greatly expanded.
+Now, CFIUS can review “other” investments that are considered non-controlling foreign investments.
+This means that CFIUS is not limited to reviewing only those proposed transactions that would result in foreign control of a U.S. business.

-This is important because non-controlling foreign investments in U.S. TID Businesses can also involve substantial harm to U.S. national security and result in the unwanted foreign access to non-public and material information in these sectors.
+This is significant because non-controlling foreign investments in U.S. TID Businesses can also involve substantial harm to U.S. national security and result in unwanted foreign access to non-public and material information in these sectors.

-Additionally, prior to FIRRMA, CFIUS could not review certain real estate transactions that were exempt as “greenfield” investments such as those concerning undeveloped land.
+Additionally, before FIRRMA, CFIUS could not review certain real estate transactions that were exempt as “greenfield” investments such as those concerning undeveloped land.

 Now, thanks to FIRRMA and the new regulations, CFIUS can review real estate transactions that are located by covered ports, within close distance to government facilities, within an extended range of specified military installments, real estate involving missile fields, or any part of specified operating areas within the U.S. territorial sea.